VineetBhawsar/Kali-Linux-Repository-V3/README.md

 # Mirrorscript-v2
 Script to change official Kali repository to mirrors.
 This helps increase packages update and downloading for some user.
-Please visit my blog [post](https://www.metahackers.pro/speed-kali-linux-update/).

 ## Requirements
 Kali Linux,